kaifresh/ExperimentJS/README.md

 ### PRESETS
-ExperimentJS also contains a range of predefined components to quickly create commonly used stimuli, components and experimental paradigms.
+To further speed up development, ExperimentJS contains a range of predefined components for creating frequently used stimuli types.

-These presets are loose wrappers around the core experimental code above,
+For example, the independent variable in the basic experiment above can be rewritten using the `ExperimentJS.Stimuli.ImageStimuliIV` preset:

 ```javascript